Richardsito/boilerplate-template/README.md

 # Flask Project Boilerplate

-## Objective
-This guide will help you set up a reusable Flask project boilerplate and explain how to adapt it for different scenarios.
-By the end of this activity, you will understand how to create, customize, and expand your project for scenarios such as interactive tools, booking systems, and user feedback features.

 ## Step 1: Understanding the Boilerplate Structure
 Every Flask project follows a structured approach to ensure scalability and readability.
 Here's the general structure you'll work with: